raxit65535/UMatch/README.md

 # UShare

+* [slides]

 ## Project Idea

 Provide solution for Ride sharing problem using Graph Algorithm.
 Building the simplified Data pipeline using Kafka Streams Kafka does not have default graph processing APIs unlike Spark GraphX and Flink Gelly.
-Found one GitHub repo which has pre built version of graph algorithms based on Google pregel computation model. (https://github.com/rayokota/kafka-graphs.git)
+Came across GitHub repo, [Kafka-Graphs] which has pre built version of graph algorithms based on Google pregel computation model.
 I would like to contribute randomized maximum bipartite matching algorithm to the open source repo as part of the project